Šabac

 Šabac (Шабац, /sh/) is a city and the administrative centre of the Mačva District in western Serbia.
-The traditional centre of the fertile Mačva region, Šabac is located on the right banks of the river Sava.
-According to the 2011 census, the city proper has population of 51,163, while its administrative area comprises 105,432 inhabitants.
+The traditional centre of the fertile Mačva region, Šabac is located on the right bank of the river Sava.
+According to the 2011 census, the city proper has a population of 51,163, while its administrative area comprises 105,432 inhabitants.

 Name

 The name Šabac was first mentioned in Ragusan documents dating to 1454.
 The origin of the city's name is uncertain; it is possible its name comes from the name of the city's main river, the Sava.
 The city is known by a variety of different names: Zaslon in medieval Serbian, Szabács in Hungarian, Böğürdelen in Turkish, and Schabatz in German.